demassimo/rust-control-panel/README.md

 ## Environment configuration

 The backend service reads its environment variables from `/opt/rustadmin/backend/.env`.
+Open this file with `sudo nano /opt/rustadmin/backend/.env` to adjust settings without uploading new files.
 If you deploy to a different base directory, update your systemd service or deployment scripts so they point to the actual `.env` location before starting the backend.